By Deena Beasley

-Trial figures provided by the two companies suggest that Pfizer has the more effective pill, but they have not yet offered full data.
+Trial data provided by the two companies suggest that Pfizer has the more effective pill.

-Pfizer said on Friday https://www.reuters.com/business/healthcare-pharmaceuticals/pfizer-says-antiviral-pill-cuts-risk-severe-covid-19-by-89-2021-11-05 trial results showed that its pill reduced the chance of hospitalization or death by 89% in COVID-19 patients at risk for severe illness given the treatment within three days of the onset of symptoms and by 85% when given within five days of onset.
+Pfizer in December said final trial results showed that its treatment reduced the chance of hospitalization or death by 89% in COVID-19 patients at risk of severe illness given the treatment within three days of the onset of symptoms, and by 88% when given within five days of onset.

-Pfizer’s drug has the brand name Paxlovid.
-Merck’s drug has the brand name Lavgevrio in Britain, where it has won regulatory approval https://www.reuters.com/business/healthcare-pharmaceuticals/britain-approves-mercks-oral-covid-19-pill-2021-11-04.
+Pfizer’s two-drug regimen is being sold under the brand name Paxlovid.
+Merck’s drug has the brand name Lagevrio.

 Why are these drugs important?

-While a number of vaccines are available worldwide to prevent infection including one made by Pfizer, there are limited treatment options for people infected with COVID-19.
+While a number of vaccines are available worldwide to help prevent infection and serious illness, including one made by Pfizer, there are limited treatment options for people infected with COVID-19.

 Currently, COVID-19 patients who are not sick enough to be hospitalized but are at risk of serious illness can be treated with antibody drugs, though they have to be given intravenously at hospitals or infusion centers.

 Antibodies developed early in the pandemic have not held up against the now dominant Omicron coronavirus variant.
 Sotrovimab, from GlaxoSmithKline and Vir Biotechnology, which in trials reduced the risk of hospitalization and death by 85%, has shown to be effective against the highly-transmissable variant.